tpm-rs/governance/org-docs/DEFAULT-PROJECT-GOVERNANCE.md

 ## 4. No Confidentiality.

-Information disclosed in connection with any Project activity, including but not limited to meetings, contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.
+Information disclosed in connection with any Project activity, except security sensitive bug reports, including but not limited to meetings, contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.

 ## 5. Trademarks.